JetpackDuba/Gitnuro/README.md

 > Why isn't the Mac version signed?

 The cost of the Apple Developer Program is quite high with a platform that currently has very few users.
 I may pay for it if it's a very requested feature but not for now.

+> Authentication has failed.
+What's wrong?

+Currently there are some limitations regarding this topic.
+Here are some known problematic setups:
+- SSH keys managed by external agents (https://github.com/JetpackDuba/Gitnuro/issues/17).
+- Configurations added to .ssh/config
+- Non-default ssh dir path.
+- Multicast DNS remote URL (https://github.com/JetpackDuba/Gitnuro/issues/19).

+If the authentication fails and you think its due to a different reason, please open a new issue.